MSandfordProjects/JavaScript-Projects/README.md

 # JavaScript-Projects
 ---
- My Academy of learning Projects
+ My Academy of learning Projects<br>
 This repository displays what I learned throughout my assignments with my JavaScript projects through Academy of learning.

 ## Projects